quicwg/base-drafts/draft-ietf-quic-transport.md

 ### Handshake {#handshake-properties}

-The QUIC handshake incorporates the TLS 1.3 handshake and enjoys the cryptographic properties described in Appendix E.1 of {{?TLS13=RFC8446}}.
+The QUIC handshake incorporates the TLS 1.3 handshake and inherits the cryptographic properties described in Appendix E.1 of {{?TLS13=RFC8446}}.
 Many of the security properties of QUIC depend on the TLS handshake providing these properties.
 Any attack on the TLS handshake could affect QUIC.